VxMxPx/php_console/README.md

 # PHP Console

+**See: https://github.com/VxMxPx/Evalify for newer version written in Vala.**

 A tiny Python3 application using GTK3, which allow you to simply execute a PHP script without saving it.
 It's useful when you want to quickly test a multi-line code snippet.
 It's in a way fancy version of `php -a`.